Vestigial anyon condensation in kagome quantum spin liquids: Model and Method

-To investigate the ground state phase diagram of Eq.~(\ref{eq:eq1}), we employ large-scale stochastic series expansion (SSE) QMC simulations~\cite{Syljuaasen2002,Sandvik2010} with a plaquette update and generalized balance condition~\cite{YCWang2017,YCWang2017QSL,YCWang2018,YCWang2018SET}.
-As for the spectral functions, we employ the stochastic analytic continuation (SAC) method~\cite{Sandvik1998a,Beach2004,Syljuasen2008,Sandvik2015,Qin2017,Shao2017,GYSun2018,NvsenMa2018a,YanZheng2020,ChengkangZhou2020} to obtain the real frequency spin excitation spectra from the QMC imaginary time correlation functions.
-Details of the implementation of the numerics are presented in the Supplemental Materials(SM)~\cite{suppl}.
+To investigate the ground state phase diagram of Eq.~(\ref{eq:eq1}), we employ large-scale stochastic series expansion (SSE) QMC simulations~\cite{Syljuaasen2002,Sandvik2010} with a plaquette update and generalized balance condition~\cite{YCWang2017,YCWang2018,YCWang2018SET}.
+As for the spectral functions, we employ the stochastic analytic continuation method~\cite{Sandvik1998a,Beach2004,Syljuasen2008,Sandvik2015,Qin2017,Shao2017,GYSun2018,NvsenMa2018a,YanZheng2020,ChengkangZhou2020} to obtain the real frequency spin excitation spectra from the QMC imaginary-time correlation functions.

+To overcome the strong frustration of the system, we take the plaquette decomposition with five sites and ten legs in a vortex of the Hamiltonian, Eq.~(\ref{eq:eq1}) , which are shown as Fig.~\ref{fig:figs1}.
+Here, in each bilayer hexagon, we consider both $C_6$ and layer-inversion symmetries of the lattice and make sure the five-site plaquette unit fully covers all sites of the lattice and all the interactions of the Hamiltonian.
+Then Eq.~(\ref{eq:eq1}) is decomposed into diagonal operators,